Our Preceptors

 Chloe Huang, PharmD, BCPS

 Chloe Huang, PharmD, BCPS is a graduate of University of Tennessee College of Pharmacy.
 Following graduation, she completed her PGY-1 pharmacy residency at St. Vincent’s HealthCare in Jacksonville, Florida.
-She currently serves as a clinical staff pharmacist, working extensively with neurology and nephrology units.
-She is a primary preceptor for residents and students during their internal medicine rotation.
+She currently serves as a critical pharmacist and a core preceptor to for our PGY1 resident critical learning experience.
 Her major interests include antimicrobial stewardship, critical care, internal medicine and literature evaluation.
+Additionally, Dr. Huang, assists with the oversight of our medication use evaluations committee and assists residents with developing and completing medication use evaluations.
+She is also a member of our residency advisory committee.

 Elizabeth Lessmann, PharmD, BCPS